 Although we do not have a policy obligating us to provide severance benefits to terminated executives or employees, the company has provided severance benefits to certain executives and other employees on a discretionary basis.
-As part of the compensation package offered to induce Mr. Kelley to accept our offer of employment, Mr. Kelley's offer included a provision regarding severance benefits payable upon his termination of employment under certain circumstances.
-In addition, prior to their separation in 2015, Mr. JooHo Kim and Mr. ChoonHeung Lee were eligible to participate in a severance plan that covers all employees of our Korean subsidiary.
+Mr. Kelley's compensation arrangement (described above) includes a provision regarding severance benefits payable upon his termination of employment under certain circumstances.
 These severance benefits are described further in the "Potential Payments Upon Termination or Change in Control" section below.

 With the exception of the foregoing, we do not have any employment, severance or change-in-control arrangements in place with any of our named executive officers.